BryanIsAProfessional/HouseholdHelper/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/github_username/repo_name/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/BryanIsAProfessional/HouseholdHelper/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+I made this project to be a collection of tools that I can use on a daily basis.
+You can modify this project to better suit your needs.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)